Shailesh-Padhariya/Excel-Bike-Buyers-Analaysis/README.md

 This project analyzes customer data to identify patterns in bike purchases.
-Using Excel, we created a dashboard with key insights, trends, and visualizations.
+Using Excel, I created a dashboard with key insights, trends, and visualizations.

 🔍 Objective